-Consistent with the goals, objectives and functions set out above, the Council has identified its priority projects as at July 2024.
+Consistent with the goals, objectives and functions set out above, the Council has identified its priority projects as at July 2025.
 Other priorities may emerge, and the ongoing work of the Council in discharging its statutory functions will continue.

-Costs disclosure thresholds review Goals 1, 2 and 3 The Council is progressing the recommendations in the final report of the costs disclosure thresholds review, received in September 2023.
-This work will proceed in line with the implementation plan, and has begun with the development of updated standard costs disclosure forms and information sheets.
-Other recommendations relate to: • the costs disclosure thresholds • the exception to disclosure for commercial and government clients • the guidelines and directions on costs estimates issued by the Council and Commissioner, and • certain aspects of record keeping in relation to costs disclosure documents.
-Foreign lawyers Goals 1, 2 and 3 The Admissions Committee is working on proposed amendments to the Admission Rules relating to foreign lawyers.
-The Committee will monitor the impact of the Council's guideline on conditional admission, issued in May 2024.
-Non-participating jurisdictions Goals 1 and 3 The Council will continue to explore the expansion of the Uniform Law scheme to new jurisdictions.
-Australia-UK Free Trade Agreement Goals 1, 2 and 3 The Council and the Admissions Committee, working with the Law Admissions Consultative Committee, will continue to participate with the Law Council of Australia in the Legal Services Regulatory Dialogue convened in March 2024.
-Uniform Law amendments Goals 1 and 2 The Council will continue to work on proposals for amendment of the Uniform Law following the consultation undertaken in 2020.
-Data project Goals 2 and 3 Subject to other priorities, the Council will implement improvements to the database and other data collection practices identified in the review conducted in 2023-24.
+Costs disclosure thresholds review

+Goals 1, 2 and 3

+The Council will continue to progress the implementation of recommendations in the final report of the costs disclosure thresholds review.
+This work is well underway with the development of updated standard costs disclosure forms and information sheets.
+Other recommendations relate to:

+- o the costs disclosure thresholds - o the exception to disclosure for commercial and government clients - o the guidelines and directions on costs estimates issued by the Council and Commissioner, and - certain aspects of record keeping in relation to costs disclosure documents.

+Review of practical legal training

+Goals 1 and 2

+The Council is supporting the Admissions Committee and the Law Admissions Consultative Committee (LACC) in their review of practical legal training (PLT).
+The review is considering accreditation, competencies and skills, incorporating issues of cost and quality.

+The Council and the Admissions Committee, along with the LACC, will continue to engage with the stakeholder group convened by the Council of Australian Law Deans to consider legal education.

+Non-participating jurisdictions

+Goals 1 and 3

+The Council will continue to explore the expansion of the Uniform Law scheme to new jurisdictions.

+Uniform Law amendments

+Goals 1 and 2

+The Council will continue to work on refined proposals for amendment of the Uniform Law following the consultation undertaken in 2020.

+Australia-UK Free Trade Agreement

+Goals 1, 2 and 3

+The Council and the Admissions Committee, working with the LACC, will continue to participate with the Law Council of Australia in the Legal Services Regulatory Dialogue, convened in March 2024.